doublemoulinet/Morrowind-Modular-Mod-Guide/EXPANDEDCORE.md

 ## Immersion Tweaks
 These core MWSE mods are a major enhancement to the base game, and should be considered essential to any modern modded playthrough.
 1. [Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886?)
-	- Enable the following options:
+	- Follow the install wizard prompts and select these options:
-		- 00 Core
-		- 02 Interior Sunrays
+		- Interior Sunrays: Yes
-		- 04 Telvanni Dormers on Vvardenfell
+		- Nord Glass Windows: (leave unticked)
-		- 05 Raven Rock Glass Windows Interior Sunrays
+		- Raven Rock Glass Windows: Yes
-		- 06 Tamriel Rebuilt Patch Interior Sunrays (if using TR, installed in the Optional Early Loaders section at the end of this guide)
-	- In the “ESP/m filter” enable ONLY the GITD_Telavnni_Dormers.esp and GITD_WL_RR_Interiors.esp
+		- Dark Molag Mar: (leave unticked)
+		- Optional files: tick only "include Tel Uvirith"
 1. [Project Atlas - Glow in the Dahrk Patch](https://www.nexusmods.com/morrowind/mods/45399?)
 	- Download the main file install *only* the following BAIN option:
 		- 10 Glow in the Dahrk Patch - Interior Sunrays